 This was excellent!
 Way easier than I thought (I was sceptical that my blender would be able to blend finely enough), and very tasty.
 This was consumed super quickly, perhaps aided by this heatwave we’ve been experiencing as of late.

 I used a cheesecloth but in theory you can use any sort of “filtering device” that you can also squeeze later to extract as much liquid as possible.
 For example, a traditional “sock-style” filter like the ones they use in Singapore to make tea.

 Also in the spirit of zero waste, I did not throw away the dry paste.
 I put it on a tray in the oven at a low temperature during about 2 hours, stirring it from time to time, to accelerate it drying out, then stored it in an airproof container.
 And I have not done it yet, but I want to experiment making some oats and tiger nut flour “digestives”.
 Talk about fusion cuisine!

 Compared to the commercial horchata I had in the fridge, mine is incredibly low in sugar, as that one has 14 g per 100 ml, so 35 grams in 250ml!!!??
 I’m never drinking that again!
 To be fair, the regulations say commercial horchata should have 100 to 150 grams per litre, but that still sounds like a lot to me.
 There seems to be an allowance for using non-sucrose based sugars but there still needs to be a 10% of sucrose sugars.

-Also, I am not quite sure about the added lemon and cinnamon.
-I think for the next batch I’ll not add them, and see how it fares.
-Someone on the comments for the recipe mentions that it is not part of the traditional recipe, which explains why I was feeling like it was a bit weird to add those, and of course we want to be traditional and authentic here 😝
+Also, as a suggestion: try not adding the lemon and cinnamon, and see how it fares.
+It might be quite unusual if you’ve never drank horchata, but it’s closer to the “authentic” flavour.
+Even someone on the comments for the recipe mentions that it is not part of the traditional recipe, which explains why I was feeling like it was a bit weird to add those, and of course we want to be traditional and authentic here!